AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ### II: Power Pivot (DAX) for Data Modeling
 Relationships, indicators, optimization.

-DAX is a formula language that allows users to Create custom calculations & expressions in Power BI.
+DAX is a formula language that allows users to create custom calculations & expressions in Power BI.

-It is similar to Excel formulas but is specifically design for use in Power BI & other Microsoft BI tools.
+It is similar to Excel formulas but is specifically designed for use in Power BI & other Microsoft BI tools.

 1. **Sales Metrics:** Compute total revenue, average order value, and sales growth. **DAX Functions:** SUM, AVERAGE, CALCULATE, YEAR-OVER-YEAR GROWTH